raynierarca11/arcarayn/README.md

 - 💬 Ask me about ... python and
 - 📫 How to reach me: ... rayniergarridoarca@gmail.com
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-I'm a skilled typist
+I'm a skilled typiste
 - ♏ Scorpio a

 - Reach me out at my LinkedIn.